DavidHe1127/Mr.He_HandBook/DevOps/networking.md

 `37852` is the randomly-picked port number by your OS for communications.
 Since it's random, that's why you need to specify ephemeral port range when defining inbound/outbound traffic rules in NACL. i.e in order for your server to respond to connected client (Windows XP Client) on random ports between `1025-5000`, you must have to enable outbound traffic destined for ports `1025-5000`.

+### ssl-tls
+`SSL/TLS` enforces data encryption during transmission over the network:
+1. `Browser` connects to a web server (website) secured with SSL (https). `Browser` requests that the server identify itself.
+2. `Server` sends a copy of its `SSL Certificate`, including the server's public key.
+3. `Browser` checks the certificate root against a list of trusted CAs (comes with Browsers) and that the certificate is unexpired, unrevoked and that its common name is valid for the website that it is connecting to.
+If the `Browser` trusts the certificate, it creates, encrypts and sends back a symmetric session key using the server's public key.
+4. `Server` decrypts the symmetric session key using its private key and sends back an acknowledgement encrypted with the session key to start the encrypted session.
+5. `Server` and `Browser` now encrypt all transmitted data with the session key.

+Please note, for all above to work, `ssl cert` needs to be placed under the particular directory on server for `ssl` server to locate.